RedeemedSpoon/PalettePioneer/README.md

 ## Contribution

 If you're interested in contributing to PaletterPioneer, feel free to fork the repository, make your changes, and submit a pull request.
 Your contributions, whether it's bug fixes, feature enhancements, or feedback, are highly appreciated.

-## License

-PaletterPioneer is licensed under the **CC0 1.0 Universal (CC0 1.0) Public Domain Dedication**.
-You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.d.